For an employee advocate, there is something vaguely troubling about the EEOC’s 2015 performance report.

 It’s fair to ask what is the cost of this new focus on settlements?

 For an employer, a settlement can be more like a pat on the hand than a visit to the woodshed.
-The worst case scenario is that employers are permitted to partnershipworm their way out of serious discrimination liability through free EEOC-sponsored dispute resolution, by paying modest recompense to their victims and agreeing to follow the law for the life of the settlement agreement.
+The worst case scenario is that employers are permitted to worm their way out of serious discrimination liability through free EEOC-sponsored dispute resolution, by paying modest recompense to their victims and agreeing to follow the law for the life of the settlement agreement.
 Best of all they can avoid paying court costs and attorney fees associated with litigation.
 Is this the best way to deter discrimination in employment?

 It’s not hard to understand the EEOC’s focus on settlements, given the hostility of federal courts to discrimination claims (and the EEOC) and the drum beat of criticism by federal legislators who are beholden to big business for campaign contributions.
 But is it a good thing?